 Black and white photo of a woman smiling, standing against a plain wall.

 I am deeply committed to helping others navigate their own journeys of self-discovery.
 My approach is empathetic and strengths-based, aiming to empower you to uncover your true self and build a fulfilling life.
+I firmly believe that everyone has the potential to grow and heal, and I am passionate about creating a safe, supportive space for that process.

 A black and white portrait of a woman with shoulder-length hair, smiling, wearing a dark button-up shirt, against a dark background.